-This homemade raspberry syrup is made with three ingredients: fruit, water and sweetener!
+This homemade fresh raspberry syrup for drinks is made with three ingredients: fruit, water and sweetener!

 Then (3-4 years ago) a health conscious co-worker shared with me some research on the health implications that diet soda can cause to our well-being.

 Let me give you a cliff-note synopsis.
 Swapping granulated sugar in beverages for saccharin and aspartame, artificial sweeteners can negatively impact our health (cancer).

 On the other hand, the FDA states that the cancers reported only affect rats (learn more from the National Cancer Institute).

 Regardless of which side of the fence you lean towards, I decided to limit my soda intake.

 But I still enjoy a carbonated beverage and I found a healthier way to enjoy it by making a copy-cat Torino syrup.